 Sorry.
 This camp is FULL!
 Call the ZACC to be put on the waiting list!

 This class will investigate the craft of Bookmaking with extra pizazz!
 We will explore the importance of books in a historical context, as well as a vehicle for self-expression, and memory keeping.
 We will be doing a lot of tying, sewing, hole-punching, drawing, pasting, collecting, folding, cutting, and tearing.
 We will make a folded paper Accordion Book, A GIANT Cardboard Scrapbook, Binder Ring Book, and a Pocket-sized Leather journal.

 Taught by Amber Whitenburg.

-Sorry this camp is full.
-Please consider signing up for one of our many other awesome summer camps!
+Sorry.
+This camp is FULL!
+Please consider signing up for one of our other amazing summer camps!

 In this functional pottery class you will learn to make bowls, platters, dishes, mugs, and other awesome hand-built pieces.
 We will explore different techniques such as sgraffito, carving, and impressions.
 In this class you will produce unique art that you can use or give as gifts.

 Sorry this camp is FULL.
 Please call the ZACC to get on the waiting list.

 Inspired by projects seen on the world wide web, each two-hour class will focus on projects that are easy to make and complete, but may require new-to-you techniques, or eccentric materials.
 Class attendees will be strongly encouraged to personalize their work and create something that is unique and important to them.
 Curious about the project?
 Take a look below for a sneak peek at each month's project.

 Each two hour metalsmithing class investigates the craft of metalsmithing through jewelry making.
 Learn design basics, how to stamp and create texture with a hammer, and health and safety tips.
 Each student will leave class with their own handcrafted jewelry piece to give as a gift or keep for themselves.